jeanphilippegg/norvig-sudoku/README.md

 Sudoku Solver in Lisp
 =====================

 This is an implementation in Common Lisp of the sudoku solver described in [Norvig's essay](http://norvig.com/sudoku.html).

-I tried translating Norvig's Python code in Lisp as closely as possible.
-Instead of dictionaries, I used alists to represent the map between a square and its possible values (and to represent all other maps).
+I translated Norvig's Python code in Lisp as closely as possible.

 Usage
 -----